-Growing up as a twin, one has to inevitably deal with comparison, whether it being who’s smarter, stronger, more approachable and social.
-The list goes on and on.
-Because of this, it can almost feel like you’re living life under a microscope; we are an object of fascination and wonder to the masses.
+Growing up as a twin, one has to inevitably deal with comparisons whether it being who’s smarter, stronger, more approachable and social.
+The list goes on and because of this it can almost feel like you’re living life under a microscope.
+We are an object of fascination and wonder to the masses.
 It is almost as if in order to be differentiated, we have to be boxed in opposing categories and without this we’re essentially one and the same.

 It’s kind of similar to the concept of the ‘self’ and the ‘other’.
 Hegel, in his essay ‘The Phenomenology of Spirit’, proposes the idea that our existence cannot be validated without another that we can look to and see ourselves in.
 He describes this as ‘two opposed shapes of consciousness, one is the independent consciousness…. [and] the other is the dependent consciousness whose essential nature is simply to live or to be for another’.

 To some extent one can agree with what she has said.
-When informing people of being a twin there is always an expression of shock and many questions after, two always being if we look the same and if we are very similar in personality.
-There’s this instant assumption that because you have a sibling that was born on the same day as you, you somehow have to be ‘clones’ of one another, not just physically, but also mentally in the way you act and carry yourself.
+When informing people of being a twin there is always an expression of shock and questions after such as if we look the same and if we are very similar in personality.
+There’s this instant assumption that because you have a sibling born on the same day as you, you somehow have to be clones of each other.
+Not just physically but also mentally in the way you act and carry yourself.

-However, people knowing I’m a twin does not make me feel less of an individual, because I am one.
+However, people knowing I’m a twin does not make me feel less of an individual because I am one.
 When removed from the concept of being a twin and placed amongst everyone else I am not the same; we are not the same.
-Your thoughts differ from mine.
-The way you see the world, the way you approach life and deal with various situations will never copy that of another.
+Our thoughts differ.
+The way we see the world, the way we approach life and deal with various situations will never be an exact copy of each other..

-Just because you have the same hairstyle as the person sitting next to you, or enjoy the same TV shows as your friend, this does not strip you of your sense of individuality.
-When looking at it this way, does it really make sense to think the opposite of twins?
+Just because you have the same hairstyle as the person sitting next to you, or enjoy the same TV shows as your friend does not make you less of an individual.
+When looking at it this way does it really make sense to think the opposite of twins?
 Sometimes looking at Leonie is like looking in a mirror.
 But she isn’t my reflection, nor am I hers and that’s necessary to remember.